fibo/.software/README.md

 * you want to compile from sources you trust
 * you want to try new releases without waiting until they are packaged
 * you are a nerd
-* you are a nerd, and it is saturday night
+* you are a nerd, and it is Saturday night

 ## Usage